TheOdinProject/curriculum/react/getting_started_with_react/passing_data_between_components.md

 There are a few things going on here.

-- The `Button` functional component now receives `props` as a function argument.
+- The `Button` functional component now receives `props` as a function parameter.
 The individual properties are then referenced within the component via `props.propertyName`.
 - When rendering the `Button` components within `App`, the `prop` values are defined on each component.
 - Inline styles are dynamically generated and then applied to the `button` element.